micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-29-rashi_en.md

 <b>The sinful [lit. thirsty].</b> Enacted with full knowledge and appetite.

 ### passuk 19
-<b>Adonoy’s nostrils will fume.</b> As a result of rage, body temperature rises, and the nostrils fume.
+<b>Hachem’s nostrils will fume.</b> As a result of rage, body temperature rises, and the nostrils fume.
 Similarly, “Fumes arise from His nostrils.”
 Although this does not apply to the Omnipresent, Scripture addresses the listener’s ear in the way it is accustomed, and thus capable of grasping, in accordance with worldly conditions.
 <b>And His vengeful fury.</b> This denotes fury, <i>enprenment,</i> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>adherence to the vengeance mode, without quarter.

 ### passuk 20